 Authentication and Authorisation Infrastructure

-In next period the task plans to use outcome from FIM4R (Federated Identity Management for Research Communities) as the starting point of the activities and align the roadmap according to the work done in AARC JRA1.1.
-In addition it is planned to identify the most important use cases (CCs) and requirements from EGI tools and prepare a technical guidelines for enabling federated access in the identified initial set of tools.
+In the next period the task plans to use the outcome from FIM4R (Federated Identity Management for Research Communities) as the starting point of the activities and align the roadmap according to the work done in AARC JRA1.1.
+In addition it is planned to identify the most important use cases (CCs) and requirements from EGI tools and prepare a technical guideline for enabling federated access in the identified initial set of tools.
 Based on users’ requirements the task will identify which AA services are needed in the EGI infrastructure.
 In upcoming period it is foreseen to collaborate with the EGI AAI Virtual team and the user portal activity for the Long Tail of Science (LTOS) and start a pilot to connect the first set of EGI tools to the future EGI IdP proxy.

 Marketplace

-In the coming months the ecosystem of the Marketplace will be defined as well as interface of the platform.
+In the coming months the ecosystem of the Marketplace will be defined as well as the interface of the platform.
 Work will start on implementing the Proof of Concept based on the input gathered from the first stage.
-The PoC will take into account the input from the business model that is being developed for the tool.
+The PoC will also take into account the input from the business model that is being developed for the tool.
 So far, five organizations have expressed interest in participating in the PoC.

 Accounting

-During next reporting period the task will continue development of ARC parser and Data Accounting proof of concept following feedback on plan from stakeholders.
+During next reporting period the task will continue the development of ARC parser and Data Accounting proof of concept following feedback on the proposed plan from stakeholders.
 It if foreseen to start development of Storage Accounting Cycle 1 and for Cloud Accounting cycle on handling long running VMs.
-Accounting portal team will start first implementation of the new accounting portal according to the technical design defined in the deliverable D3.1 Technical design of the new Accounting Portal and implementation plan.
+Accounting Portal team will start the first implementation of the new accounting portal according to the technical design defined in the deliverable D3.1 Technical design of the new Accounting Portal and implementation plan.
 It will include modernize the Portal with the adoption of technologies easier to maintain, simplify access to some basic functionality.
-The goal would be also to avoid the use of complex forms for common statistics and get accounting information for some common queries and improve graphs visualization.
+The goal would be also to avoid the use of complex forms for common statistics and get accounting information with some common queries and improve graphs visualization.
 Finally support for Cloud Usage Record V0.4 and accounting of long running VMs will be added.

 Operations Tools